eltonokada/be-tech-assessment/README.md

 - `client_hash_id`: A unique identifier for each client.
 - `created_at`: The timestamp when the client was created.
 - `updated_at`: The timestamp when the client was last updated.

-The `sessions` table has the following structure:

-- `coach_hash_id`: A foreign key referencing the unique identifier of the coach.
-- `client_hash_id`: A foreign key referencing the unique identifier of the client.
-- `start`: The start time of the session.
-- `duration`: The duration of the session, in minutes.
-- `created_at`: The timestamp when the session was created.
-- `updated_at`: The timestamp when the session was last updated.

 ## Usage